-Dr. Darrell Harris, Vice President of Spiritual Life/Dean of the Chapel Darrell Harris is the founder of Star Song Records, a contemporary Christian music company.
+Darrell Harris, Vice President of Spiritual Life/Dean of the Chapel Darrell Harris is the founder of Star Song Records, a contemporary Chri Darrell Harris is the founder of Star Song Records, a contemporary Christian music company.
 He developed and marketed the music of Twila Paris, Newsboys, Bill Gaither Trio and Vocal Band, and was the original publisher of The Complete Library of Christian Worship.
 He has served as the IWS Chaplain since its inception in 1999.
 Darrell is the recipient of the D.W.S.
 Honoraria from the Institute for Worship Studies.